intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

 -rw-rw-r--.
 1 myuser myuser         0 Nov  2 21:46 coco_train.record
 -rw-rw-r--.
 1 myuser myuser 818336740 Nov  2 21:46 coco_val.record

-# Go back to the main models directory and get master code
+# Go back to the main models directory and checkout the SHA that we are using for SSD-MobileNet
 $ cd /home/myuser/models
-$ git checkout master
+$ git checkout 20da786b078c85af57a4c88904f7889139739ab0
 ```

 The `coco_val.record` file is what we will use in this inference example.